It's a Bird. It's a Plane. It's the Future.

 In 2015, the Center for Advanced Agricultural Systems and Technology (CAAST) was created to bring together existing research programs that strive to answer producer questions through research related to the sustainability of agriculture production systems in the Southern Great Plains.
 Technology plays an integral role in improving agricultural systems.
 An important function of CAAST is developing and testing new and innovative technology, like UAVs.

-"With CAAST, we have a special opportunity to incorporate UAVs into our research and operational efforts at the Noble Foundation," said Evan Whitley, Ph.D., CAAST manager.
+"With CAAST, we have a special opportunity to incorporate UAVs into our research and operational efforts at the Noble Research Institute," said Evan Whitley, Ph.D., CAAST manager.
 "Through projects conducted on our research farms, we are able to incorporate this technology and learn ways UAVs can benefit agricultural producers."